AK-CCM/joomla-inaturalist-observations/README.md

 # iNaturalist Observations Module for Joomla!

 This module embeds the recent [iNaturalist.org](https://www.inaturalist.org) observations of a specific user in your Joomla!&nbsp;v4/5 based website.
-You can optionally filter the results by taxon groups such as plants, fungi&nbsp;& lichens, animals, or a custom taxon (ID needed).
+You can optionally filter the results by taxon groups such as Plants, Fungi&nbsp;& Lichens, Animals, or a custom taxon (ID needed).
 The module uses server-side caching to reduce API calls, is fully GDPR compliant, and includes multilingual support.

 ## 🌿 Features